 In Western cultures like America, the general favor tends to lean towards a youth-centric vibe.
 Stay young longer.
 Take your vitamins, and when you’re too old, you are sent away to live the remainder of your days locked away from the rest of society.

+For the betterment of those seniors, active adult communities are often developed, where they can live self-reliantly.
 Other cultures, however, practice a high regard for their elderly.
 Many cultures around the world value age, and an “old” person is respected for their journey and wisdom.
 Here is a brief look at aging around the world, as we highlight the different ways various cultures regard their elderly.

 The cultures of East Asia

 East Asia runs largely on Confucian principles of filial piety.
 Children are raised knowing that someday they will swap roles with their parents, and the children will become their parents’ caretakers.

 In China, there are strict laws in place regarding treatment of the elderly.
 Adult children are bound by law to not “snub or neglect” their parents as they grow old.
 Adult children are also bound by law to make frequent visits to their parents for the whole of their lives.

 In Singapore, elderly parents can actually sue their adult children for an “allowance,” and non-compliance results in jail time.

 Contrary to the foundational beliefs about age in America, African-Americans tend to celebrate their elderly.
 It’s not typical for African-American families to move their elderly to a nursing home.
 Funerals are a time of celebration as well, mixed with an appropriate response of sorrow.